Doctor Who audio productions: Early productions and radio stories

-The first Doctor Who audio production, released on LP record in 1976, was a children's adventure entitled Doctor Who and the Pescatons by Victor Pemberton.
-Around this time an audio version of the televised serial Genesis of the Daleks was released on record, with specially recorded narration by Tom Baker.
-Both of these early releases have since been reissued on CD.
-The same year, Tom Baker and Elisabeth Sladen reprised their roles in "The Time Machine", an episode of the BBC Schools series Exploration Earth.
+The first major Doctor Who audio production, released on LP record in 1976, was a children's adventure entitled Doctor Who and the Pescatons by Victor Pemberton.
+This story featured Tom Baker and Elisabeth Sladen reprising their on-screen roles as the Fourth Doctor and Sarah Jane Smith.
+This production aimed to branch out into the successful vinyl market at a time of high popularity for the show, though ended up not being very popular.
+In 1976, Baker and Sladen reprised their roles in "The Time Machine", an episode of the BBC Schools series Exploration Earth.
+It is credited as laying the groundwork for future Doctor Who radio plays produced in the 1980s and 1990s.